U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Figure HL1.
 Crude oil and petroleum product wholesale prices figure data

-- Monthly average crude oil prices continued to decline in all categories of sale during August.
-The average domestic crude oil first purchase price fell $6.01 (6.2 percent), to $90.66 per barrel.
+- Monthly average crude oil prices continued to rise in May.
+The average domestic crude oil first purchase price rose $5.08 (10.3%), to $54.38 per barrel.

-- Monthly average prices for refiner sales of motor gasoline also registered decreases in August.
-The average retail price fell 11.5 cents to $3.013 per gallon, while the average wholesale price declined 9.6 cents to $2.759 per gallon.
+- Refiner monthly average prices for sales of motor gasoline climbed in May.
+The average retail price increased 26.8 cents to $2.326 per gallon, while the average wholesale price rose 24.5 cents to $2.080 per gallon.

-- Sales of finished motor gasoline by refiners rose in August, with total sales increasing 1.1 million gallons per day (0.3 percent) to an average of 316.1 million gallons per day.
-Retail sales rose 200,000 gallons per day (1.0 percent), while wholesales climbed 900,000 gallons per day (0.3 percent).
-DTW sales accounted for 7.9 percent of wholesales, while rack and bulk sales made up 85.2 percent and 6.8 percent, respectively.
+- Sales of finished motor gasoline by refiners fell during May.
+Total sales declined 2.1 million gallons per day (0.6%) to an average of 325.5 million gallons per day.
+Retail sales increased 400,000 gallons per day (1.6%), while wholesales decreased 2.5 million gallons per day (0.8%).
+DTW sales accounted for 7.6% of wholesales, while rack and bulk sales made up 85.3% and 7.1%, respectively.

 No. 2 distillate

-- Monthly average prices for sales of No. 2 distillates by refiners fell in August.
-The average sales price for No. 2 diesel fuel to end users declined 1.8 cents to $3.012 per gallon, while the average wholesale price decreased 2.2 cents to $2.899 per gallon.
-The average price for No. 2 fuel oil sales to end users fell 2.0 cents to $3.408 per gallon, while the average wholesale price dropped 4.1 cents to $2.784 per gallon.
+- Monthly average prices for sales of No. 2 distillates by refiners increased in May.
+The average sales price for No. 2 diesel fuel to end users rose 14.6 cents to $2.085 per gallon, while the average wholesale price increased 16.8 cents to $1.973 per gallon.
+The average No. 2 fuel oil wholesale price climbed 11.2 cents to $1.852 per gallon.

 Residual fuel oil

-- The direction of monthly average prices for refiner sales of residual fuel oil varied in August.
-The wholesale price for low-sulfur residual fuel oil fell 13.6 cents to $2.151 per gallon.
-Prices for high-sulfur residual fuel oil increased 2.6 cents to $2.350 per gallon at retail, but decreased 5.6 cents to $2.130 per gallon at wholesale.
+- Refiner monthly average wholesale prices for residual fuel oil rose in May.
+The wholesale price for low-sulfur residual fuel oil increased 7.5 cents to $1.199 per gallon, while the price for high-sulfur residual fuel oil rose 13.3 cents to $1.247 per gallon.

-- Refiner sales of residual fuel oil fell in August.
-Total sales of residual fuel declined 900,000 gallons per day (7.3 percent) to an average of 11.5 million gallons per day.
+- Sales of residual fuel oil by refiners increased 700,000 gallons per day (9.2%) to an average of 8.3 million gallons per day at the wholesale level in May.

-- Refiner sales of propane rose at both retail and wholesale during August.
-Kerosene-type jet fuel and kerosene sales were flat at retail, but declined at wholesale.
-Sales of aviation gasoline fell at the wholesale level, while of No. 1 and No. 4 distillates increased at the same level.
+- Refiner sales of propane and kerosene-type jet fuel rose at retail, but declined at wholesale.
+Aviation gasoline, kerosene, and No. 1 distillate sales fell at wholesale, while sales of No. 4 distillate were flat in the same category.